pxc/gitbook/text/54_Transfer_Protocols/0_Transfer_Protocols.markdown

 Pushing data over the git and ssh protocols is similar, but simpler.
-Basically what happens is the client requests a receive-pack instance, which is started up if the client has access, then the server returns all the ref head shas it has again and the client generates a packfile of everything the server needs (generally only if what is on the server is a direct ancestor of what it is pushing) and sends that packfile upstream, where the server either stores it on disk and builds an index for it, or unpacks it (if there aren't many objects in it)
+Basically what happens is the client requests a receive-pack instance, which is started up if the client has access, then the server returns all the ref head SHAs it has again and the client generates a packfile of everything the server needs (generally only if what is on the server is a direct ancestor of what it is pushing) and sends that packfile upstream, where the server either stores it on disk and builds an index for it, or unpacks it (if there aren't many objects in it).

 This entire process is accomplished through the linkgit:git-send-pack[1] command on the client, which is invoked by linkgit:git-push[1] and the